-Europol’s EU IRU and national IRU’s in the European Union (EU) co-operate with Facebook in the framework of the EU Internet Forum, which is run by the EU Commission, with the objective of restricting the availability of online content that promotes terrorism or incites violence.
+Europol’s EU IRU and national IRUs in the European Union (EU) co-operate with Facebook in the framework of the EU Internet Forum, which is run by the EU Commission.
+The overriding objective here is one of restricting the availability of online content that promotes terrorism or incites violence.

 Facebook attended this joint action in The Hague, standing by its stated commitment “to remove terrorists and posts that support terrorism” whenever the organisation becomes aware of them and “to make their platforms a hostile place for terrorists”.

 This co-ordinated action against online terrorist propaganda focused mainly on the online production of terrorist materials by IS and Al-Qaeda-affiliated media outlets.
 Among the items referred were propaganda videos and publications glorifying or otherwise supporting terrorism and extremism.

 The final removal of the referred material is a voluntary activity by the social media platforms involved, taking into consideration their own Terms and Conditions.